angeliski/vue-tabulator/docs/guide/README.md

 <VueTabulator v-model="data" :options="options" />
 ```

-The v-model and the options are required and you can use the pass the content of table and the configuration, respectively.
+The v-model and the options are required and you can use to pass the content of table and the configuration, respectively.
 You can change the component name on plugin install:

 ```javascript